awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 1. Confirm that you have no more than one active key pair\.
 You can’t create a key pair if you already have two active key pairs\.

 1. Choose **Create New Key Pair**\.
+**Note**
+You can also choose to create your own key pair and upload the public key\.
+CloudFront key pairs support 1024, 2048, or 4096\-bit keys\.

 1. In the **Create Key Pair** dialog box, choose **Download Private Key File**, and then save the file on your computer\.
 **Important**